DuckLake

 SECRET 'my_s3_secret_key',

-REGION 'my-bucket-region'
+REGION 'my-bucket-region',

 );

 For service workloads like ETL, static keys are typically required.
-For queries in the DuckDB UI or CLI, we recommend using aws sso login
+For queries in the DuckDB UI or CLI, we recommend using aws sso login to generate temporary credentials.
+See Create Secrets: Amazon S3 for details.

 You can then create DuckLake tables as you would with a standard DuckDB database using either MotherDuck or local compute as shown in the examples below.